NC-State-Libraries-Workshops/ncsu_apprentice/_slides/welcome.md

 ## Welcome

-Welcome to the jekyll-reveal.js example presentation.
+Welcome to Apprentice and the jekyll-reveal.js example presentation.